 On the Chao Phraya river, the last boat on each route will fly a black flag indicating that the schedule boat service has ended for the day.
 Most boats run from 5 a.m. to about 7 p.m. and run as fast as every 10 minutes during peak times and as slow as every hour during off-peak times, but there are no night boats in Bankok.

-Most trips on either the river or the canal boats cost less than 30 baht.
+Most trips on either the river or the canal boats cost less than 30 baht (the commuter express boat is a little more).
 A fare collector will come around to you to sell you a ticket.
 River and canal boat stops are well-marked.
 Canal boat stops can be difficult to find because the canals are not always obvious from the street.

 Taking Tourists Boats in Bangkok